Dortmund ease past Man City in Champions Cup opener

 There was a healthy crowd of 34,629 inside Soldier Field and although a young City side held their own early on, Dortmund created the better chances with Gotze pulling the strings together with Pulisic.

-Mahrez was City’s best player, who showcased his attacking threat with a decent run and cross midway through the first half.
+Mahrez was City’s best player, a decent run and cross midway through the first half showcased his attacking threat.

-Jack Harrison should have done better just before the interval when he miscued a shot from close range and then Mahrez forced a great save from Dortmund keeper Marwin Hitz.
+Jack Harrison should have done better just before the interval when he miscued a shot from close range and them Mahrez forced a great save from Dortmund keeper Marwin Hitz.

+Nevertheless, Guardiola would have been all too aware of his side’s lack of killer instinct.
+Former Etihad starlet Jadon Sancho, who quit the Premier League club for Dortmund last August following a fall-out with Guardiola, was introduced in the second half and began promisingly.
+Joe Hart, the former England keeper, was making his first City appearance since August 2016 but it was opposite number Hitz who was almost beaten on 55 minutes when another Mahrez set-piece flew just past the post.

-CHICAGO, Illinois: Pep Guardiola’s start to his pre-season campaign ended in defeat as Borussia Dortmund captain Mario Gotze’s first-half penalty was enough to see off the Premier League champions Manchester City 1-0 at Soldier Field here on Friday.
+CHICAGO: Pep Guardiola’s start to his pre-season campaign ended in defeat as Borussia Dortmund captain Mario Gotze’s first half penalty was enough to see off the Premier League champions Manchester City 1-0 at Soldier Field in Chicago.

 Guardiola was able to call on the likes of new signing Riyad Mahrez and German Leroy Sane but his otherwise highly inexperienced, young team were unable to get the better of a Dortmund side who have already played one game this summer and looked far sharper in the opening match of this year’s International Champions Cup tournament.